 Is Pork Tenderloin the Same as Pork Loin?

 Although the names sound similar, these are two completely different cuts of meat.
 Tenderloin is a long, lean (yet tender), boneless cut from the backbone of the hog.
-Loin, on the other hand, is in fact cut from the loin muscle.
-It’s a large, flat cut that is often cooked as a roast or cut into steaks.
+Loin, on the other hand, is, cut from the loin muscle.
+It’s a large, flat cut often cooked as a roast or cut into steaks.
 It tends to be less expensive.

-Tenderloins are always boneless, whereas pork loin can be either bone-in or boneless.
-Because it is a fattier cut, a loin roast may require a bit more prep on your end.
-We use boneless pork loin to make Dutch oven carnitas.
+Tenderloins are always boneless, whereas pork loin can be bone-in or boneless.
+Because it is a fattier cut, a loin roast may require more prep on your end.
+We use boneless pork loin to make dutch oven carnitas recipe.

 - Set the smoker to the right temperature.